KRR-Oxford/DeepOnto/docs/om_models.md

 ### Outputs

-The outputs of EditSimilarity/StringMatch model are similar to those of BERTMap but without any automatic validation results and further mapping refinement.
+The outputs of this model are similar to those of BERTMap but without any automatic validation results and further mapping refinement.
 Evaluation should be conducted on `src2tgt` or `tgt2src` prediction mappings with a chosen mapping threshold.
 Note that by setting `threshold = 1.0`, the EditSimiarity model is exactly the same as the StringMatch model.